jonathanhogg/flitter/docs/windows.md

 `tscale=` *TX;TY;TZ;
-: Specifies a scaling factor for the RGB values read from the input image into offsets to the noise coordinates, default `1`.
+: Specifies a scaling factor for the RGB values read from the input image into offsets that will be added to the pre-`scale`d noise coordinates, default `1`.